 Application extensions are used to extend the capabilities of an application in a number of ways and can be developed by the same company that created the application, or by third-party developers.

 Technology partners that help Manhattan deliver the only cloud native, evergreen, and extensible supply chain commerce platform

-Google Cloud is widely recognized as a global leader in delivering a secure, open, intelligent, and transformative enterprise cloud platform.
-Customers across more than 150 countries trust Google Cloud’s simply engineered set of tools and unparalleled technology to modernize their computing environment for today’s digital world.
+Google Cloud is widely recognised as a global leader in delivering a secure, open, intelligent and transformative enterprise cloud platform.
+Customers across more than 150 countries trust Google Cloud’s simply engineered set of tools and unparalleled technology to modernise their computing environment for today’s digital world.